NLnetLabs/unbound-manual/source/getting-started/installation.rst

     unbound -h

 If all the previous steps were successful we can continue to configuring our Unbound instance.

+Another handy trick you can use during testing is to run Unbound in the foreground using the :option:`-d` option and increase the verbosity level using the :option:`-vvv` option.
+This allows you to see steps Unbound takes and also where it fails.

 ..
 Ref to configuring block